CodeChefVIT/clueminati-2.0-webapp/README.md

 ```

 ## 📝 Note:
-- Make sure you set user role as 'admin' in database to access all the admin specific APIs.
+- Make sure you set the user role as 'admin' in database to access all the admin specific APIs.
 - For detailed API specifications, including routes, request formats, and response examples, please refer to the documentation [here](https://documenter.getpostman.com/view/25706513/2sAXqp83bu).